What Problems Does a Parent Face In Hosting a Party For Minors Where Alcohol Is Served?

 A finding by the trier of fact of reckless or wanton behavior, on the part of the parent, could greatly expose that individual to financial ruin.
 A person’s homeowner’s or liability insurance policy might not cover some or all of these damages leaving the individual personally exposed.

 The most pressing reason why a parent should never engage in or allow this type of behavior is not the criminal liability that could result in the incarceration of the person or the financial ruin that could cripple a family but that children die and are seriously injured by these seemingly innocent activities.

 If you engage in or allow any of these activities to occur then you could be exposing yourself to a myriad of criminal and civil penalties.
-If you or someone you love was a victim to an accident related to minors consuming alcohol, it is best that you speak with an experienced Personal Injury Attorney today, to make sure your rights are protected.
+If you or someone you love was a victim to an accident related to minors consuming alcohol, it is best that you speak with an experienced Personal Injury Attorney today who specializes in CT alcohol cases, to make sure your rights are protected.
 Contact our team at 888-244-5480 for a free consultation.